The 2021 Property Market: A Reflection

 For most of the past year, people have also shown a strong preference for properties in rural or commuter locations, as many workers are no longer expected to turn up in the office every day.

-There was a slight rise in demand for homes in city centres during the second half of the year as ‘Freedom Day’ saw the return of some people to the workplace, while restaurants, cinemas and nightclubs reopened, increasing the desirability of city living.
-Even so, the majority of buyers are still focused on rural or suburban locations.
+There was a slight rise in demand for homes in city centres during the second half of the year as ‘Freedom Day’ saw the return of some people to the workplace.
+At the same time, restaurants, cinemas and nightclubs reopened, increasing the desirability of city living.
+Even so, most buyers are still focused on rural or suburban locations.

 The outlook for the housing market in 2022.